-Malaysia detects first case of locally transmitted Zika
+Malaysian infected by Zika died from heart disease complications: ministry

-KUALA LUMPUR The Malaysian health ministry on Saturday said it has detected the first case of a locally transmitted Zika infection in a 61-year-old man in the state of Sabah.
+KUALA LUMPUR (Reuters) - A 61-year-old man diagnosed with the first case of a locally transmitted Zika infection in Malaysia has died from heart disease complications, and not from the mosquito-borne virus, the health ministry said on Saturday.

-The condition of the patient - who is also suffering from high blood pressure, coronary heart disease, chronic kidney disease, kidney stones and gout - was serious because of the multiple illnesses, and not primarily due to the Zika infection, the ministry said in a statement on its website.
+The ministry had said earlier that the patient was already suffering from high blood pressure, coronary heart disease, chronic kidney disease, kidney stones and gout before he sought medical attention on Aug.
+30.

+He had developed a fever three days before that and sought further treatment as he experienced worsening fever, muscle aches and diarrhea.

+The patient passed away on Saturday from complications caused by his underlying heart disease, Malaysia's health director-general Noor Hisham Abdullah told Reuters, adding that the patient was due for bypass surgery next month.

+The death was not due to Zika, which usually has mild symptoms, he said.

+"The full result of investigations on his cause of death is still pending," Hisham said.

-The patient, whose blood and urine samples tested positive for Zika, did not travel overseas recently and was probably bitten by Aedes mosquito infected with Zika, the ministry said.
+The patient, whose blood and urine samples tested positive for Zika, had not traveled overseas recently and was probably bitten by an Aedes mosquito infected with Zika, the ministry said in an earlier statement on its website.

-"Since the Zika virus has been detected in this country, Zika case is expected to increase further, especially if prevention activities for Aedes are not seriously taken up by the community, individuals and other relevant agencies," the ministry said.

-On Thursday, Malaysia confirmed the first imported case of Zika in a 58-year-old woman who had visited Singapore.
+This is the second case of Zika in Malaysia, which on Thursday confirmed the first imported case of Zika in a 58-year-old woman who had visited Singapore.

-The city-state announced the first locally contracted case of Zika last Saturday, and the number of diagnosed infections has grown steadily with total cases at 189 as of Friday.
+The city-state announced the first locally contracted case of Zika last Saturday, and the number of diagnosed infections has grown steadily with the number of cases totaling 215 as of Saturday.

+The Malaysian health ministry said that since the Zika virus had been detected in the country the number of cases was expected to increase further, "especially if prevention activities for Aedes are not seriously taken up by the community, individuals and other relevant agencies".

+It has initiated vector control activities, including eliminating Aedes breeding sites, larvaciding and fogging in residential areas and places that the patient had visited.

 Zika infections in pregnant women have been shown to cause microcephaly - a severe birth defect in which the head and brain are undersized - as well as other brain abnormalities.